taw00/howto/howto-deploy-ghost-on-fedora.md

 sudo useradd -c "Ghost Application" ghost
 ```

-10. Create Ghost's Nginx's document root and set permissions
+10. Create Ghost's document root and set permissions

-Default webroot is `/usr/share/nginx/html`.
-Note that `/usr/share` is for static read-only content.
-Therefore, we want to create and use our own webroot for Ghost.
-For this we create and use `/var/www/ghost`
+Default webroot for Nginx is `/usr/share/nginx/html`.
+Note that
+`/usr/share` is for static read-only content.
+Therefore, we want
+to create and use our own webroot for Ghost.
+For this we create
+and use `/var/www/ghost`

 ```
+# Create docroot/webroot and set permissions
 sudo mkdir -p /var/www/ghost
 sudo chown -R ghost:ghost /var/www/ghost
 sudo chmod 775 /var/www/ghost